dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 # Privacy

-Privacy, the one word which is promised by everyone but delievered by ... (*I will let you complete it*) It's no surprise that with, *In Age of Internet, with great promises of personalization comes greater responsibility to privacy*.(Thanks Uncle Ben from 2050 Universe)
+Privacy, the one word which is promised by everyone but delievered by ... (*I will let you complete it*) It's no surprise that with, *In Age of Internet, with great promises of personalization comes greater responsibility to privacy*.(Thanks privacy vigilant Uncle Ben)

 <p align="center">